-The publishers of the seventeenth-century Dutch Republic produced some spectacular books, but the bread and butter of the trade, the work that kept the presses turning, were commissions from institutional customers: the state, city authorities and, increasingly, the universities.
+The publishers of the seventeenth-century Dutch Republic produced some spectacular books, but the bread and butter of the trade, the work that kept the presses turning, was commissions from institutional customers: the state, city authorities and, increasingly, the universities.
 By the middle of the century the Dutch Republic had five universities, and these generated a mass of print: indeed at Groningen, Franeker, Harderwijk and Utrecht they played a large part in sustaining the local press.
 Much of this press time was spent printing student dissertations, but the administration of the university also generated a mass of work: lecture lists, announcements of the election of the rector, obituary notices.
 Since these were mostly broadsheets, intended for public display, most of this material has now disappeared.
 Happily a major cache was preserved at the University of Groningen, one of our Preserving the World’s Rarest Books library partners.

 This may have been routine work, but it was executed with some care.
 The printers were well aware that their work presented the public face of the university, and they employed considerable typographical skill and their best paper.
 Nowhere is this more apparent than in a splendid broadsheet published in 1614, announcing the establishment of the new university.
 We know that this was printed in an edition of 700 copies, for which the newly appointed university printer was paid the substantial sum of 65 gulden.
 For this he was expected to produce a work of some splendour, and he certainly delivered, in both typographical and rhetorical terms.

 “The bread and butter of the trade, the work that kept the presses turning, were commissions from institutional customers.”